chasepd/ml-experiments/README.md

 # ml-experiments
-Random machine learning experiments to learn more about machine learning
+Random projects to learn more about machine learning